Physician Associate Studies PGDip

 To understand what a physician associate does on a day-to- day basis, Health Education England have produced this informative Day in the Life of a Physician Associate video.

-This programme will be delivered through collaboration with Health Education Kent, Surrey and Sussex and engagement with Brighton and Sussex Medical School (BSMS), Canterbury and Christchurch University (CCU) and the University of Kent.
+This course is provided to you through a collaboration between Surrey and Health Education Kent, Sussex and also engagement with Brighton and Sussex Medical School, Canterbury and Christchurch University and the University of Kent.

 Surrey Health Partners

-The University of Surrey is part of the Surrey Health Partners Alliance, bringing together NHS Trusts in Surrey with the University to enhance learning and teaching, research and clinical practice.
+At Surrey, we form a part of the Surrey Health Partners Alliance, which brings together NHS Trusts in Surrey with the University to enhance learning and teaching, research and clinical practice.

-The local Clinical Commissioning Groups (CCGs, covering GP practices) and NHS Health Trusts (covering hospitals, community care and psychiatric care) are all represented fully within Surrey Health Partners.
+Local Clinical Commissioning Groups and NHS Health Trusts which cover hospitals, community care and psychiatric care, are all represented fully within Surrey Health Partners.

-Following successful graduation from this Diploma course, you will need to sit the National Assessment for Physician Associates, set by the Faculty of Physician Associates at the Royal College of Physicians, London.
+After your successful completion of our diploma course, you’ll also need to sit the National Assessment for Physician Associates.
+This is set by the Faculty of Physician Associates at the Royal College of Physicians in London.

 Passing the National Assessment will allow you to be put onto the National Register for Physician Associates, so that you can practise clinically in the UK.

-Career prospects for graduates are excellent in the UK.
-The Rt Hon Jeremy Hunt, MP, announced in June 2015 that "pilots are planned to ensure 1,000 physicians’ associates will be available to work in general practice by 2020".
+You will find career prospects for graduates are excellent in the UK.
+The UK Government has announced that it wants 1,000 physicians’ associates available to work in general practice by 2020.